-It’s frigid outside, you spent December cramming for exams and trying to finish last-minute deadlines and then overeating and perhaps overindulging in other ways.
-You stayed up until all hours on New Year’s Eve.
+When it's cold outside and you're cramming for exams and trying to finish last-minute deadlines, that's stressful.
+You might also be overeating and perhaps overindulging in other ways.
 So your body is naturally worn out.
-And now, combined with other normal stresses of winter, it’s letting you know that by slowing down, running a fever, and coughing up other unpleasant symptoms (pun intended, go ahead and groan, but do it into your elbow).
+When it lets you know that by slowing down, running a fever, and coughing up other unpleasant symptoms, what do you do?

-Currently the flu is whipping its way through West Michigan with uncharacteristic virulence.
-There are far more cases than usual for this time of year, and officials are saying that the flu has possibly been a factor in a number of local deaths, mainly those of elderly people.
+Illness works its way through West Michigan regularly and sometimes with uncharacteristic virulence.
 While college students generally do not fear dying of the flu, coming down with it at school, instead of at home where family can help, is an unwanted challenge.
 It’s hard to keep on working and studying when you’re feeling miserable, and too few people know how or what to do to help you get better quickly.
 Here are our tips for making your next bout with illness much shorter:

 - Sleep - In order to heal, your body must have rest, lots of rest.
-If you didn’t get enough rest in December, as is the habit of most students during finals and holidays, that’s probably a contributing factor to why you’re sick now.
+If you haven't gotten enough rest this semester, as is the habit of most students during finals and holidays, that’s probably a contributing factor to why you’re sick now.
 Learn the lesson now by listening to your body.
 If you’re tired, stop fighting it and sleep.

 - Drink fluids - Dehydration is a serious problem for both normal functioning and healing.
 You are in far more in danger of dehydrating if you run a fever because your body also loses water through sweat.
 Drink lots of liquids, but focus on water.
 Water is what your body really needs, not sugar and not caffeine.
 Even when you do not feel like drinking, go ahead and take another sip of water.
 Soups and broths are also great for your health and a good eating option for people with less of an appetite.